Christian Bethancourt Preview, Player Props: Rays vs. Red Sox

 Christian Bethancourt At The Plate

-- Looking at the 88 games he has played this year, he's homered in nine of them (10.2%), and in 3% of his trips to the plate.
+- In nine games this year, he has hit a home run (10.0%, and 3% of his trips to the plate).

-- In 23.9% of his games this year, Bethancourt has had at least one RBI.
-He's picked up more than one in 6.8% and driven in three or more of his team's runs in three contests.
+- Bethancourt has an RBI in 21 of 90 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.